CDRT/docs/bios/settings/thinkpad/virtualization.md

 **AMD-based machine**

-One of 2 Possible options:

-1. **On** - VMM (Virtual Machine Monitor) can utilize the additional hardware capabilities provided by AMD-V (AMD Virtualization).
-Default.<br>
+Whether VMM (Virtual Machine Monitor) can utilize the additional hardware capabilities provided by AMD-V (AMD Virtualization).

+Possible options:

+1. **On** - Default.
-2. Off - AMD-V is turned off.
+2. Off

-?>  The setting becomes enabled automatically when "Device Guard" is set to "On".
+?>  Enabled automatically when `Device Guard` is set to `On`.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|